nmouhoub/Multilayer-Network-Topology-Generator-MNTG/README.md

 * Igraph 0.7.1
 * CppUnit 1.14.0
-* CMake 3.2 and newer
+* CMake 3.2 or newer
 * C++14 capable compiler
-* Doxygen for docs (*Graphviz for more graphs in docs, PlantUML for more UML diagrams*, PlantUML needs java)
+* Doxygen for docs
+* (optional) Graphviz for more graphs in docs
+* PlantUML for more UML diagrams (PlantUML needs java)

 you can just run the following command: